xji6xu4m3/Bellabeat-Product-Analytics/README.md

 ![summary_of_daily_intensities_dataset](daily_intensities_summary.png)

 ## Analysis
+I chose to use R as the analysis tool for this project due to its wide range of plotting packages and powerful data analysis capabilities.
+R makes it easy to create professional-looking visualizations and perform complex data analysis tasks.

 ### Checking the Average Minutes of Daily Intensities
 The daily intensities dataset includes four types of activity: sedentary, light active, fairly active, and very active.